Tex95/Elk/README.md

 	Load balancers allow for high availability because they protect the system from DDoS and other attacks.
 	A Jump Box allows for managing the security of machines externally, hardening the overall system.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the files on the machine and metrics.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the files on the machine and metrics:

 	Filebeat - retrieves data about the file system.
 	Metricbeat - retrieves machine metrics, such as uptime.